-If the toxicity and concentration of each component of the mixture are known, the ATE of the mixture is obtained from the ATE (acute toxicity estimate) of each component using the addition formula of the following formula 1 or formula 2, as shown in Table 3.5.1 (revised).
-If only the acute toxicity category is available, conversion to the acute toxicity estimate (ATE) is performed according to Table 3.5.10 (revised), and this conversion value is calculated as ATE of each ingredient.
+If the toxicity and concentration of each component of the mixture are known, the ATE of the mixture is obtained from the ATE (acute toxicity estimate) of each component using the additivity formula of the following formula 1 or formula 2, as shown in Table 3.5.1 (revised).
+If only the acute toxicity category is available, conversion to the acute toxicity estimate (ATE) is performed according to Table 3.5.10 (revised), and calculation is performed using this conversion value as the ATE of each ingredient.
+Besides, in the JIS rule, the range of "Category 5" based on the UN GHS document is included in the range of "Not classified".
+Therefore, if it corresponds to "Not classified" and no acute toxicity estimate (ATE) values is available, a conversion value corresponding to "category 5" is assigned and calculated.